Clemapfel/jluna/docs/manual.md

 1001
 ```

 Any type fulfilling the above requirements is accepted by most `jluna` functions.
-Usually, these functions will implicitly (un)box their arguments and return-types.
-This means, most of the time, we don't have to worry about manually calling `box`/`unbox<T>`.
+Usually, these functions will implicitly (un)box their arguments and return-types. which means, most of the time, we don't have to worry about manually calling `box`/`unbox<T>`.

 This also means that for a 3rd party class `MyClass` to be compatible with `jluna`, one only needs to define: